rachel-o-donnell/craft-and-cocktail-club/README.md

  logo structure and styling.
 Changed font family, weights, colors size and letter spacing

- styling menu bar - started with Love running - then researched how to prevent reverse order
+ styling navigation links/ menu bar - started with Love running - then researched how to prevent reverse order

            fixing reverse order in menu bar float: google answer from stack overflow  https://stackoverflow.com/questions/23737414/why-menu-created-with-ul-li-elements-displayed-in-reverse-order answer by rajesh kakawat
     Changed the menu ul to float left, menu li to float right in order to be on one line in correct order.